hackergadgets/Lime-AC-Case/Installation Instruction for Lime-AC-Case_Tetra.md

 RX2_H.

 ![](images/tetra/IMG_4076.JPG)
-The bend the RX1_W and RX1_L cable into "S" shape, and deal with the U.F.L connectors as the above picture shows.
+Then bend the RX1_W and RX1_L cable into "S" shape, and deal with the U.F.L connectors as the above picture shows.

 ![](images/tetra/IMG_5500.JPG)
 The last is RX1_H, similar to RX1_W and RX1_L.